 Here are the top five most powerful earthquakes on record, in ascending order:

-5 – Kamchatka, former Soviet Union: 9.0M (November 4, 1952) on a convergent fault along the Kuril-Kamchatka trench.
+5 – Kamchatka, former Soviet Union: 9.0M (November 4, 1952) on a convergent boundary along the Kuril-Kamchatka trench.
 It created a devastating tsunami, and over 2,300 people perished.

-4 – Tohoku region, off the eastern coast of Japan: 9.1M (March 11, 2011) on a convergent fault along the West Pacific boundary between the North American and Pacific Plates.
+4 – Tohoku region, off the eastern coast of Japan: 9.1M (March 11, 2011) on a convergent boundary along the Japan Trench between the Okhotsk and Pacific Plates.
 The tsunami was one of the deadliest in human history, killing up to 20,000 people.

-2 – Prince William Sound, Alaska: 9.2M (March 27, 1964) on a convergent fault along the Aleutian Trench.
+2 – Prince William Sound, Alaska: 9.2M (March 27, 1964) on a convergent boundary along the Aleutian Trench.
 Despite a powerful tsunami, just 30 or so people died.

 So how powerful are these beasts?